Dick (film): Soundtrack

-All fifteen compositions are Top 40 hit songs from the 1970s, but two weren't recorded until after the Watergate scandal had ended.
-They are "Lady Marmalade" and "Dancing Queen" which were released three months and two years later respectively.
-Sixpence None the Richer's cover version of the latter song is the album's opening track and the only one recorded for the movie.
+All sixteen compositions are Top 40 hit songs from the 1970s, but two were not recorded until after the Watergate scandal had ended.
+They are "Lady Marmalade" and "Dancing Queen", which were released three months and two years later, respectively.
+Sixpence None the Richer's cover version of the latter song is the album's opening track and the only one recorded for the film.

-Captain & Tennille's "Love Will Keep Us Together" had been considered for use in the film, but the politically conservative Daryl Dragon and Toni Tennille did not appreciate the movie's irreverence and denied the rights to their cover.
+Captain & Tennille's "Love Will Keep Us Together" had been considered for use in the film, but the politically conservative Daryl Dragon and Toni Tennille did not appreciate the film's irreverence and denied the rights to their cover.
 Led Zeppelin's "Over the Hills and Far Away" was originally intended to accompany the closing scene, but Fleming eventually realized Carly Simon's "You're So Vain" was a better fit and used it instead.